 #18.)
 Wrist Dive Computer

 Does your traveler loves scuba diving?
-If you’re looking for gifts for divers, here’s one that will help them stay safe as they explore the underwater world.
+If you’re looking for gifts for divers, this wrist dive computer will help them stay safe as they explore the underwater world.

-This wrist dive computer monitors important dive metrics, has adjustable alarms, and is beginner-friendly.
+It’s one of the best dive watches on the market in its price range—it monitors important dive metrics, has adjustable alarms, and is beginner-friendly.

 #19.)
 Packable Daypack

 When traveling, you need a minimum of two bags.
 One large main bag, and one smaller daypack.
 However, lugging around two bags everywhere isn’t fun.

 That’s why a packable daypack makes a great gift for travelers who like to do a lot of day hikes.

 This water-resistant packable daypack offers 35L of space to take hiking or sightseeing during the day, but folds down tightly into its own pocket to store away in your main bag when traveling.